DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Enumerable.AggregateBy.md

 Up: [Enumerable](Enumerable.md)
 ___

-Close to [Enumerable.Aggregate](Enumerable.Aggregate.md), but groups aggregator by key selector, so hav features of [[Enumerable.GroupBy]].
+Close to [Enumerable.Aggregate](Enumerable.Aggregate.md), but groups aggregator by key selector, so have features of [[Enumerable.GroupBy]].
 ```cs
 using System;
 using System.Collections.Generic;